Rich representations and superrigidity: Abstract

 \section{Abstract}

 We investigate and compare applications of the Zilber--Pink conjecture and dynamical methods to rigidity problems for arithmetic real and complex hyperbolic lattices.
-Along the way we obtain new general results about reconstructing a variation of Hodge structures from its typical Hodge locus that may be of independent interest.
-Applications to Siu's immersion problem are also discussed.
+Along the way we obtain new general results about reconstructing a variation of Hodge structure from its typical Hodge locus that may be of independent interest.
+Applications to Siu's immersion problem are also discussed, the most general of which (\Cref{thm:geod2geod}) only requires the hypothesis that infinitely many closed geodesics map to proper totally geodesic subvarieties under the immersion.